cran/logisticPCA/README.md

 Three types of dimensionality reduction are given.
 For all the functions, the user must supply the desired dimension `k`.
 The data must be an `n x d` matrix comprised of binary variables (i.e. all `0`'s and `1`'s).

 ### Logistic PCA
 `logisticPCA()` estimates the natural parameters of a Bernoulli distribution in a lower dimensional space.
 This is done by projecting the natural parameters from the saturated model.
 A rank-`k` projection matrix, or equivalently a `d x k` orthogonal matrix `U`, is solved for to minimize the Bernoulli deviance.
-Since the natural parameters from the saturated model are either negative or positive infinity, an additional tuning parameter `M` is needed to approximate them.
-You can use `cv.lpca()` to select `M` by cross validation.
+Since the natural parameters from the saturated model are either negative or positive infinity, an additional tuning parameter `m` is needed to approximate them.
+You can use `cv.lpca()` to select `m` by cross validation.
 Typical values are in the range of `3` to `10`.

 `mu` is a main effects vector of length `d` and `U` is the `d x k` loadings matrix.